Overig

 What is brunoise?

-Which vegetables are used for the brunoise?
+Which vegetables are used for brunoise?

-The most commonly used vegetables for brunoise are carrots, onions, and cucumbers, but other vegetables such as peppers, zucchini, pumpkin, and potatoes can also be used.
+The most commonly used vegetables for brunoise are carrots, onions, and cucumbers, but other vegetables such as bell peppers, zucchini, pumpkin, and potatoes can also be used.

-How big are the pieces in brunoise?
+How big are the pieces for brunoise?

 Step-by-step guide to making a brunoise